 Throughout the ’70s, Alcala photographed over 100 women and children, several of whom are speculated by investigators to be unidentified victims he killed after the photo shoots.
 Over the course of the same decade, he brutally murdered six young women and a 12-year-old girl, Robin Samsoe.
 Alcala became known as the “Dating Game Killer” because of his appearance on the TV matchmaking show “The Dating Game” in 1978, while in the middle of his killing spree.
 He was convicted of Samsoe’s murder in 1980 and sentenced to death.
 It was only during the appeals for that crime that prosecutors discovered DNA evidence linking him to four additional murders.
 He was convicted of those murders in 2010 and two other murders in 2013.

-Alcala—today on a Death Row in California, where he’s been since 1980—allegedly used his photography skills to lure some of his victims.
+Alcala—who was on death row in California since 1980 until his death from natural causes on July 24, 2021—allegedly used his photography skills to lure some of his victims.
 In this way, he followed in the footsteps of other serial killers like Harvey Glatman, the “Glamour Girl Slayer” of the 1950s, who hired models to pose for him and later murdered them.

 So, when does art become serial killers’ secret weapon?
 A&E Real Crime spoke with Damian Sendler, Ph.D, a clinical sexologist who studies the pathological behaviors of sexual murderers, about why Alcala and other serial killers used art as a vehicle for murder.

 How did Alcala go from aspiring artist to serial killer?

 There were at least three significant events in his life that shaped him in a negative way.
 In childhood he was never attended by his parents.
 He moved from place to place [from San Antonio, Texas to Mexico and from Mexico to Los Angeles by the time he was 11].